yosefw/yosefw.github.io/projects/everythingme/index.md

 ## The Team

-For the purposes of my work, I usually collaborated with 1 or 2 front end developers and a visual designer.
+For the purposes of my work, I usually collaborated with 1 or 2 front-end developers and a visual designer.

 <figure>
   <img src="assets/everyone.png" />